Police corruption: Greece

 Today, Greece experiences some of the highest levels of police corruption in Europe, with 99% of its citizens believing that corruption in the country is widespread.

 Transparency International surveys show that Greece ranks high among European Union nations in terms of perceptions of corruption.
-From 2013 to 2016, during the height of the Greece's debt crisis, the annual Transparency International reports showed that Greeks ranked second-most corrupt among EU countries, behind only Bulgaria. (the country's relative position among European countries was more favorable before and after this period).
+From 2013 to 2016, during the height of Greece's debt crisis, the annual Transparency International reports showed that Greeks ranked second-most corrupt among EU countries, behind only Bulgaria.
+(The country's relative position among European countries was more favorable before and after this period).

 Bribing police officers is common in Greece.
 Citizens may offer the police monetary sums as a way of avoiding getting a ticket or in order to obtain a drivers license.
 96% of Greek citizens believe that this is an acceptable practice and 93% believe that it is the easiest way of obtaining public services.
 The Hellenic Police Internal Affairs Unit has investigated cases of corruption among police, including police acceptance of bribes from traffickers.
 Human trafficking has become a more prominent issue in the realm of police bribery in recent times.
 Particularly as the state is an optimum destination for those seeking asylum, due to its many small islands and borders being difficult to patrol.
 It is not unusual for Greek police to provide fake documentation and plane tickets to illegal immigrants.
 A trafficker's circuit was discovered in the Santorini police department as recently as June 2015.
 It was reported that airline employees contacted the local police, concerned about passengers who may be travelling to European countries using forged documents.
 However, the police performed only rudimentary checks, and permitted the migrants to board the flights.
 According to the US Department of State 2014 Trafficking in Persons Report, police also recently dismantled a sex trafficking ring involving two police officers, who were then suspended from duty.

 Greece is a member of the European Partners Against Corruption (EPAC).
 It is housed in Greece within the Hellenic Police Internal Affairs division, established in 1999 and has 120 staff.
 The National Strategic Reference Framework has also put forth €340,000 to fund "transparency and anti-corruption for good governance in public administration-police" seminars.
 The program will be made available to graduates of the Police Officers Academy of Greece.
 However, only 14% of Greeks believe that the government's efforts to combat corruption are effective.
 Furthermore, unlike other member states, the amount of corruption in Greece has increased rather than decreased, with its global ranking falling from 80th in 2011 to 94th in 2012.
-This is likely because of the states financial difficulties.
-Data collected by the Greek anti-corruption task-force in 2012 showed that corruption in the state had spiked, with 1,060 cases investigated – a 33% increase on 2011.
+This is likely because of the state's financial difficulties.
+Data collected by the Greek anti-corruption task force in 2012 showed that corruption in the state had spiked, with 1,060 cases investigated – a 33% increase on 2011.
 Moreover, 710 (or 66.9%) of these were concerned with police officers.